A Postcard from Denmark

-In the 1920s the Danish authorities were aware of being behind other countries, we are normally compared with, on the annual death rate of new-born babies.
+In the 1920s the Danish authorities were aware of being behind other countries, we are typically compared with, on the annual death rate of new-born babies.
 A leaflet was made to instruct the mothers how to act, but it didn’t seem to have any effect.

 Modest, but not insecure, certain but not too authoritative.
 These traits of personality are still needed when you enter the private sphere of all different kind of homes.

 A book on the subject baby health care is available both as a book and online.
-It’s a supplement for the check ups at the doctor and midwife.
+It’s a supplement for the check-ups at the doctor and midwife.

-Late in the pregnancy the focus is the birth.
+Late in the pregnancy, the focus is the birth.

-You get three examinations at your own doctor and you are free to choose where to give birth.
+You get three examinations at your own doctor, and you are free to choose where to give birth.

-You are offered 8 check up and talks with a midwife from week 13-15 in the pregnancy.
+You are offered 8 checks up and talks with a midwife from week 13-15 in the pregnancy.
 Some choose these consultations in a group so that some networking is starting with other future mothers.